RockitBootcamp/Phoenix/Orientation.md

 ## High-level schedule (Frontend)
 - Milestones (weeks 1-9)
 - Individual Projects (weeks 10-12)
-- Graduation (week 12)
+- Graduation (week 12)\

+## Weekly Schedule
+- Each week has a theme that related to a non-technical topic.
+  - The non-technical topic is a skill that employers are looking are.
+- Monday
+  - Introduce the Weekly Theme (A skill employers are looking for)
+  - Answer burning questions from weekend
+  - Review weekly schedule
+  - Lessons
+- Tuesday
+  - Lessons
+- Wednesday
+  - Lessons
+- Thursday
+  - Non-technical Lesson
+  - Lessons
+- Friday
+  - Reflect on Weekly Theme
+  - Plan weekend work
+  - Lessons

 ## Daily Schedule

 - Class starts at 9am and ends at 5pm
 - The room is officially unlocked at 8am but if you ask the security guard, they will open it up early for you
-- Don't be late to class
+- Don't be late to class (Remember there is an absence and tarty Policy)
 - Our best students have historically always showed up early and stayed late
 - Every day is broken down into four quarters
   - Each quarter is about 1:45 minutes